digitalmediabremen/fungi_soundscape/README.md

 * play with modules, what parameter use to control modules - ok
 * how can I make the piece evolve in a more 'musical' way? - ok

+* add a black and white map with latitude/longitude of observation

 ### Potential for improving
 * how to skip an image when it's not well defined/processed?
 Example: when hands are present, rulers, etc
 * make use of Machine Learning to get mushroom shapes instead of opencv/computer vision